hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

-If you're running a Batch of PowerShell script for Windows, make sure that the external path has the proper extension (".bat" or ".ps1"), because Windows uses this to determine what kind fo file it is to execute.
+If you're running a Batch of PowerShell script for Windows, make sure that the external path has the proper extension (".bat" or ".ps1"), because Windows uses this to determine what kind of file it is to execute.
 If you exclude this extension, it likely won't work.

 To run a script already available on the guest you can use an inline script to